How to initialize an array in Python

 [1, 2, 1, 2, 1, 2]

-The multiplication operator * offers a quick way to initialize a list with repeated elements.
-It's perfect for creating a list of a specific size filled with a default value, like initializing a list of zeros.
+The multiplication operator * provides a quick way to initialize a list with repeated elements.
+It's a simple yet powerful tool for creating lists of a specific size filled with a default value.

-[0] * 5creates a new list containing five copies of the number0. - Similarly,
+[0] * 5, Python creates a new list by repeating the element0five times. - Similarly,

 Advanced array initialization techniques